Workable/oneflow/README.md

 ---

-Before using `one-flow` a configiration wizard should be run in order to setup some basic settings.
+Before using `one-flow` a configuration wizard should be run in order to setup some basic settings.
 The result of this wizard is saved in `~/.oneflowrc` file.
 For project specific settings add and commit a `.oneflowrc` file in the root folder of your project.

 The table below summarizes the supported settings: